swlaschin/fsharpforfunandprofit.com/_posts/2012-04-16-convenience-partial-application.md

    result                        //return the result
 {% endhighlight  %}

 Unfortunately, I have hard-coded the logging operations.
-Ideally, I’d like to make this more generic so that I can choose how logging is done.
+Ideally, I'd like to make this more generic so that I can choose how logging is done.

 Of course, F# being a functional programming language, we will do this by passing functions around.